Skip to main content

 GraphQL Endpoint

-All GraphQL requests should be sent as a POST request to the following address:
+All GraphQL requests should be sent as a POST request to the following address for the US region (us-east-1):

 You can access Bettermode's GraphQL playground from the same address as well.